-Food & Water Watch just won a major court victory against factory farm pollution: the federal Ninth Circuit Court of Appeals has ruled that the Environmental Protection Agency’s (EPA) statewide Clean Water Act permit for concentrated animal feeding operations (CAFOs) in Idaho illegally let these factory farms off the hook for water pollution monitoring.
+Food & Water Watch just won a major court victory against factory farm pollution.
+The federal Ninth Circuit Court of Appeals has ruled that the Environmental Protection Agency’s statewide Clean Water Act permit for Idaho CAFOs (concentrated animal feeding operations, or factory farms) illegally let these CAFOs off the hook for water pollution monitoring.

-When EPA issued a permit for Idaho CAFOs that again left out monitoring, Food & Water Watch, along with our allies Snake River Waterkeeper and Earthrise Law Center, took it to court.
-This was a unique and strategic opportunity to bring our case in federal court because most Clean Water Act permits are issued by states, not EPA, and challenges go to less favorable state forums.
+When the EPA issued a permit for Idaho CAFOs that again left out monitoring, we joined Snake River Waterkeeper and Earthrise Law Center to take the agency to court.
+The Idaho permit provided a unique and strategic opportunity to bring our case in federal court.
+That’s because states — not the EPA — issue most Clean Water Act permits, and challenges go to the less favorable state courts.

 Smart legal work like this is a part of our strategy to save our planet.
 Will you chip in?